 Species We Know and Love

 The Bald Eagle is one species that got our attention just in the nick of time.
-In the mid 1900s, the species was nearly wiped out by habitat destruction and DDT insecticide poisoning.
-The species had a few things working in its favor: it is the national bird of the US and is widely beloved for its symbolism.
-Through publicity and conservation efforts, Bald Eagles became an icon of the environmental movement and today Bald Eagle [] is the top-searched bird nationally and also in 26 US states.
-(In the remaining states, it’s the second or third-most searched bird — except Hawaii, the only state where it doesn’t live in the wild.)
+In the mid 1900s the species was nearly wiped out by habitat destruction and DDT insecticide poisoning.
+The species had a few things working in its favor: It is the emblem of the U.S. and it has also been meaningfully symbolic to people throughout history — from centuries of Indigenous peoples to the Founding Fathers to contemporary Americans.
+Through publicity and conservation efforts, Bald Eagles became an icon of the environmental movement.
+Today Bald Eagle is the top searched bird nationally and also in 26 U.S. states.
+(In the remaining states, it places second or third, except for Hawaii, the only state where it doesn’t live in the wild.)

-Some species, such as the Blue Jay [] and American Robin [] are highly ranked in many states (which is why they are the third and fourth most-searched bird nationally) but neither managed to take the top spot in any state.
+Some species, such as the Blue Jay and American Robin are highly searched in many states — which is why they are, respectively, the third and fourth ranked birds nationally — but neither has the top spot in any state.

-The map below shows the most-searched bird by state.
-Hover overSelect a state to see its top 10.
+The map below shows the most searched bird by state.
+Hover overSelect a state to see its top 10 species on Google Trends.

 Map: Most Searched Bird by State